Christina Goodson speaks during the first Otoe-Missouria Day in 2022

 Where will tribal members be staying?

 We have reserved family-style cabins at Mahoney State Park as well as hotel-style rooms in the Peter Kiewit Lodge for elders and/or individuals needing accessibility accommodations.
 Cabins sleep 2-6 people and have a kitchen.
 Lodge rooms are basically hotel rooms inside a large lodge building that has a restaurant.
 Both locations have ample parking.
+Check into your lodging at the Peter Kiewit Lodge.
 There is a grocery store and gas stations nearby in Ashland, Neb.

 Where are the events?

 Most of the events will take place in the Crete Carrier Riverview Lodge at Mahoney State Park.
+Two workshops for Tribal members will take place at the Pieter Kiewit Lodge.
 The art reception on Sept.
 19 is at the Great Plains Art Museum in Lincoln.

 Parking

-Please contact Katie Nieland at the Center for Great Plains Studies at 402-472-3965 or knieland2@unl.edu.
+Please contact Dominique Ellis at the Center for Great Plains Studies at 402-472-3964 or dellis25@unl.edu.
 Additionally, you can contact Cory DeRoin at corylderoin@gmail.com